The Art of Companionship: How Art Connects Us

 - Paula Phelan

-- Oct 1
+- Oct 1, 2025

 - 3 min read

-My first true encounter with Édouard Vuillard was in the National Gallery of Art in D.C., in a modest room of French paintings.
-There I found a canvas with the scene of a little girl in a brilliant orange coat, her hand clasped in the unseen hand of an adult.

-The rest of the canvas is muted, grey, understated but that flash of orange glows.
+My first true encounter with Édouard Vuillard happened at the National Gallery of Art in D.C.
+I found a canvas depicting a little girl in a brilliant orange coat.
+Her hand clasped in the unseen hand of an adult.
+The rest of the canvas is muted, grey, and understated, but that flash of orange glows.

 I felt myself step into the picture.
-I understood the child, the gesture, the mood.
-And what I loved most was Vuillard’s restraint: he left so much unsaid.
-That openness is something I often seek in my own art — space for the viewer to imagine, to supply their own story, to answer a question the painting only gently poses.
+I understood the child, the gesture, and the mood.
+What I loved most was Vuillard’s restraint; he left so much unsaid.
+This openness is something I often seek in my own art.
+It creates space for the viewer to imagine, to supply their own story, and to answer a question the painting gently poses.

-This is not a new idea.
-Leonardo da Vinci is thought to have carried the Mona Lisa with him for years not just as his masterpiece, but I suspect, as a companion and a living experimental canvas.
-Myth itself gives us the Muses, imagined as ever-present companions who whisper inspiration.
+This idea of art as a companion is not new.
+Leonardo da Vinci is believed to have carried the Mona Lisa with him for years, not just as his masterpiece but as a living experimental canvas.
+Myth gives us the Muses, imagined as ever-present companions whispering inspiration.

 Vincent van Gogh once said, “Art is to console those who are broken by life.”
 Marc Chagall insisted, “Art must be an expression of love, or it is nothing.”
-Across time, art has been a presence to lean on not to solve our problems, not to preach, but simply to be with us.
+Across time, art has been a presence to lean on—not to solve our problems or preach, but simply to be with us.

 Follow our art journey on Pinterest and let inspiration find you in the quiet scroll of your day.
 May each image pause you, console you, or spark a new story of your own.